PelionIoT/cadaver/README.md

 #### Changes

-* make it compile with openssl v3 - Ubuntu does not support the openssl v2 calls.
+* make it compile with openssl v3 - Ubuntu does not support the openssl v2 calls. (./configure -with-ssl=openssl)
 * Add an option to always trust untrusted certificates (so you can use it in scripts easier)